 Even though the interface looks a bit cluttered, there are tons of video tutorials that will help through it and once you grab the essentials, you'll be just fine.

-Positive comment • 11 months ago
+Positive comment • about 1 year ago

 Too complicated to set up and even more complicated to use.

 Miele-LXIV is a DICOM workstation, viewer and more.
 The project started in November 2014 as a fork of the popular open source 32-bit project OsiriX, but it has been modified to become a 64-bit application and to remove many of the limitations of the 32-bit version.